 Ever wanted to put on the Ranger Tab on your Army uniform?
 As with any of the Special Operations units in the U.S. military, to become a Ranger takes endurance, stamina, intelligence and mental toughness.

-The training is broken up into three phases: the Fort Moore (formerly known as Fort Benning) Phase, Mountain Phase, and Florida Phase.
+The training is broken up into three phases: the Fort Moore (formerly known as Fort Benning) Phase, Mountain Phase and Florida Phase.

 The Benning Phase is executed in two parts and lasts for a total of 20 days.
 As with most Special Operations units, the first phase is very physical.

-"The Initial Phase is conducted in two parts; the first part, Ranger Assessment Phase (RAP), is conducted at Camp Rogers in the Harmony Church area of Fort Benning.
+"The Initial Phase is conducted in two parts; the first part, Ranger Assessment Phase (RAP), is conducted at Camp Rogers in the Harmony Church area of Fort Moore.
 This phase consists of a Ranger physical fitness test that requires 49 push-ups, 59 sit-ups, an individual five-mile release run event finished in 40 minutes or less and six chin-ups.

-However, the most important pre-training exercise to do prior to Ranger school is walking fast in your boots with 50 pounds of weight on your back.
-You will do this everyday you are at Ranger School.
-Running at least 5 miles, 3-4 times a week and swimming in uniform 2-3 times a week is recommended as well.
-Pack on 5-10 pounds of body weight prior to going so you have a little to lose when you are consuming fewer calories a day.
+However, the most important pre-training exercise to do before Ranger school is walking fast in your boots with 50 pounds of weight on your back.
+You will do this every day you are at Ranger School.
+Running at least five miles 3-4 times a week and swimming in uniform 2-3 times a week is recommended as well.
+Pack on 5-10 pounds of body weight before going so you have a little to lose when you are consuming fewer calories a day.

 The second part of First Phase has obstacle courses and long ruck marches as a major part of the physical fitness requirements.
-However, the fundamentals of patrolling and small unit tactics are the focus of this part of the Benning Phase.
-These graded field exercises include ambush and reconnaissance patrols, close quarters combat, airborne operations, and air assault operations.
-The Ranger student must then demonstrate his expertise through a series of cadre and student-led tactical patrol operations.
+However, the fundamentals of patrolling and small unit tactics are the focus of this part of the Moore Phase.
+These graded field exercises include ambush and reconnaissance patrols, close quarters combat, airborne operations and air assault operations.
+The Ranger student then must demonstrate his expertise through a series of cadre and student-led tactical patrol operations.

-The second phase, or Mountain phase lasts 20 days and nights and teaches students to operate in small units while sustaining themselves and their subordinates in the adverse conditions of the mountains.
-The rugged terrain, hunger, and sleep deprivation are the biggest causes of emotional stress that students encounter.
-Students will eat, sleep and operate in these conditions for 3 weeks, usually eating no more than 1-2 MREs a day (Meals Ready to Eat).
+The second phase, or Mountain Phase, lasts 20 days and nights and teaches students to operate in small units while sustaining themselves and their subordinates in the adverse conditions of the mountains.
+The rugged terrain, hunger and sleep deprivation are the biggest causes of emotional stress that students encounter.
+Students will eat, sleep and operate in these conditions for three weeks, usually eating no more than one or two MREs a day (Meals Ready to Eat).

-Ranger School is a grueling school due to the long hours of walking with your gear, sleeping in the field and eating 1-2 meals less a day than normal.
-Many students lose 20-30 pounds in the 56 day school.
+Ranger School is grueling due to the long hours of walking with your gear, sleeping in the field and eating one or two meals less a day than normal.
+Many students lose 20-30 pounds in the 56-day school.
 But the school teaches the Ranger he can overcome insurmountable challenges while under simulated combat conditions.
-Ranger school has honed the professional skills and techniques necessary to conduct small unit operations.
-And of course, he can wear the well deserved Ranger Tab on his shoulder.
+Ranger School has honed the professional skills and techniques necessary to conduct small unit operations.
+And of course, he can wear the well-deserved Ranger Tab on his shoulder.